 Previously Linda was assistant division counsel for Litton Applied Technology in Silicon Valley, focusing on legal risk management.
 She also managed their department of Environment, Health, and Safety and launched an in-house medical clinic and wellness program.
 Prior to that, she was assistant division counsel for General Instruments, also in Silicon Valley.

-At the University of Illinois, Galliher earned both a J.D. and a master’s degree in labor and employment relations.
+At the University of Illinois, Linda earned both a J.D. and a master’s degree in labor and employment relations.
 She also has a master’s degree in school psychology and spent seven years as a professional school psychologist.
 She is a certified personal trainer and a wellness evangelist.

 Dilawar is a leader in the innovation economy with a dedication to public service.
-As president at Freshdesk, a venture-backed startup with more than 100,000 customers worldwide, he runs the company’s North America business, overseeing sales, marketing, customer success, and partnership efforts.
+As president at Freshworks, a venture-backed startup with more than 100,000 customers worldwide, he runs the company’s North America business, overseeing sales, marketing, customer success, and partnership efforts.

-Before joining Freshdesk, Dilawar was CEO at Yonja Media Group for five years.
+Before joining Freshworks, Dilawar was CEO at Yonja Media Group for five years.
 He led the company through many significant changes and ultimately secured a successful sale.
 He has also served in leadership roles at Yahoo!, SAP, and Siebel Systems (now part of Oracle).

 Dilawar also plays an active role in civic life.
 Recently, he organized Silicon Valley business leaders to make the economic case for civil liberties.
 He is the president of OPEN Global, a nonprofit with the mission of supporting entrepreneurs in diaspora communities across the globe.
 In 2010, President Obama appointed Dilawar to the President’s Advisory Commission on Asian Americans and Pacific Islanders (AAPI).